We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Four Weeks Out

 Moving day is a month away and things are really coming down to the wire.
-Get all of your ducks in a row by starting the packing process — if you haven’t already — and gathering all important documents.
+Continue to make progress on your moving checklist by starting the packing process — if you haven’t already — and gathering all important documents.
 Now is the time to choose moving insurance, hire your movers, and make a visit to the post office to officially change your address.

 10. Choose Your Mover